Andy4495/Wireless-Sensor-Receiver-Hub/Hardware/README.md

 + USB Micro [break-out board] (https://www.sparkfun.com/products/12035)
     + This is for simplicity of using a standard USB wall-wart power supply.
 A 2-pin header could also be used, depending on your needs.
 + Traco [TSR 1-2433 DC-DC converter] (https://www.mouser.com/ProductDetail/TRACO-Power/TSR-1-2433/?qs=ckJk83FOD0Wr1ojFRJK1OQ%3D%3D)
-    + A cheaper 3.3V linear regulator could also be used, but is not as efficient as the Traco module.
+    + A cheaper 3.3V linear regulator that can provide at least 250 mA could also be used, but is not as efficient as the Traco module.

-- [Schematic] (./Shield-LaunchPad-Interface.pdf)
-- ![Bottom of interface board.] (../jpg/interface_bottom.jpg)
+- ![Bottom of interface board.] (../jpg/interface-bottom.jpg)
-- ![Top of interface board.] (../jpg/interface_top.jpg)
+- ![Top of interface board.] (../jpg/interface-top.jpg)